raincouver101/TwSGui/README.md

 # twilio-phone
-A Graphical User Interface for Twilio's SMS service
+A Graphical User Interface for Twilio's SMS API